SEEQA 2024

 Evening debates

-The event features two evening debates, each tackling a key controversy with speakers for and against.
+The event features an evening debate that tackles key controversy with speakers for and against.

 Residential in Merton College